tilezen/vector-datasource/docs/layers.md

 * `lake` features with `alkaline: true` and `playa` features are sourced solely from Natural Earth.
 Zooming in, your feature may disappear (there is no equivalent in OpenStreetMap).
 Beware the desert around Great Salt Lake in Utah!
 * `lake` features from Natural Earth sometimes change to `water` features on zoom into OpenStreetMap data. _See planned bug fix in [#984](https://github.com/tilezen/vector-datasource/issues/984)._
-* Some of the minor kinds (like `bay`, `strait`, and `fjord`) are used for label_placement points only, as their area would duplicate water polygons already present from openstreetmapdata.com.
+* Some of the minor kinds (like `bay`, `strait`, and `fjord`) are used for label_placement points only, as their area would duplicate water polygons already present from osmdata.openstreetmap.de.